rudrakabir/glowing-octo-couscous/content/Flashlight FAQ.md

-You'd carry an umbrella if it was going to rain, right?
-Being prepared is good. it gets dark every single day.
+You'd carry an umbrella if it was going to rain, right? [[Being prepared is good]]. it gets dark every single day.
 And you often need more light in underlit places.
 I always carry a flashlight around with me for this reason.

 My flashlight of choice is the Emisar D4v2, with SST-20 4000K LEDs.